scarlettdaylight/personal-site/content/home/index.md

 title: Home
 heading: Scarlett
 subheading: Scarlett
 description: Hello there!
-I'm a frontend developer and I love to build and develop beautiful stuff.
+I'm a frontend developer and I love to build beautiful stuff.
 hero:
   name: Scarlett Hui
   title: Software Engineer
   desc: Hello there!
-I'm a frontend developer and I love to build beautiful stuff.
+I'm a frontend developer and I love to
+  typerArr: ['build beautiful stuff.', 'learn new technique.', 'meet new friends.', 'drink black coffee.']
 experience:
   desc: >-
     Having four years experience with two years as Frontend Developer, there are still much for me to learn!